owulveryck/blog/content/post/graphql-first-article.md

 Let's start by defining a single query.
 To make it simple for the purpose of the post, Let's assume that we will try to get a whole _product family_.
 If we query the entire product family, we will be able to display all informations of all product in the family.
 But let's also consider that we want to limit the family and extract only a certain product identified by its SKU.

-The Query definition is therfore:
+The Query definition is therefore:
 {{< highlight graphql >}}
 # root Query type
 type Query {